MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 There are many reasons customers choose Azure Stack HCI, including:

+- It provides industry-leading virtualization performance and value.
+- You pay for the software monthly via an Azure subscription instead of when buying the hardware.
 - It's familiar for Hyper-V and server admins, allowing them to leverage existing virtualization and storage concepts and skills.
-- It works with existing data center processes and tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.
+- It can be monitored and managed from the Azure portal or using on-premises tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.
 - It works with popular third-party backup, security, and monitoring tools.
 - Flexible hardware choices allow customers to choose the vendor with the best service and support in their geography.
 - Joint support between Microsoft and the hardware vendor improves the customer experience.
-- Seamless, full-stack updates make it easy to stay current.
+- Solution updates make it easy to keep the entire solution up-to-date.
-- A flexible and broad ecosystem gives IT professionals the flexibility they need to build a solution that best meets their needs.

 ### Common use cases for Azure Stack HCI